gentjanaD/Movie-Review/README.md

 ### Tech Stack
 * React and Webpack
 * Redux for global state management
-* Redux-thunk as a middleware
+* Redux-thunk as a middleware for asynchronous fetching
 * Typescript
 * Figma
 * Adobe Illustrator